 - Budget for each person

 A quick comment of each of those points above:

 Typically flights that leave on a Friday, Saturday and Sunday are going to be much more expensive than mid-week flights.
-A good tip is to travel Thurs – Mon, or Thurs – Tues to get the cheapest ski flights, and keep your budgets in check.
+A good tip is to travel Thurs – Mon, Thurs – Tues or even mid-week if you can afford the time off, to get the cheapest ski flights, and keep your budgets in check.

 PLACES YOU WANT TO SKI

-This is important to everyone agrees to stick to the budget set.
+This is important so everyone agrees to stick to the budget set.

 Once you have that information, you can get your geek on and start looking at flights, accommodation and more.

 In terms of budget, these are the elements you need to consider:

 - Return flights